albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 The scribbles are represented as the different paths of the lines over each object ID.
 For more information about the scribbles format, check the page [Scribbles Format](scribbles).

-This format may not be convenient for everybody, and that is why some useful transformations are included on this framework:
+This format may not be convenient for everybody, therefore we include some transformations in this framework:

 * [`scribbles2mask`](/docs/utils.scribbles): it converts the paths of lines into a mask where the closest pixels of all the path points are set to the object ID of the line.
-This method also provides the possibility to apply the Bressenham's algorithm to fill in the path if two points of a line are sampled very distant on the mask.
+This method also provides the possibility to apply the Bressenham's algorithm to fill in the path if two points of a line are sampled very distant in the mask.
 * [`scribbles2points`](/docs/utils.scribbles): from the scribble, it extracts all the (x, y) coordinates of all the line points as well as its object ID.

 If you think there is any new transformation or a modification to the current ones that might be useful to work with scribble data, please do not hesitate to send a [pull request](https://github.com/albertomontesg/davis-interactive/pulls).

 ## Prediction Submission

-After each iteration, it is mandatory to submit the scribbles to evaluate and at the same time to automatically generate the scribble for the next iteration.
+At the end of each iteration, the user must submit the mask predicted by his/her model to be evaluated in the server.
+As an optional parameter, the user may specify which frames have to be considered in order to compute the next scribbles (using the paramter `next_scribble_frame_candidates` in the `submit_masks` function).
+By default, all the frames in a sequences are considered.

 ```python
 pred_masks = model.predict()